zntb/fullstack-open-part6/redux-anecdotes/README.md

 ### 6.16 Anecdotes and the Backend, step 3

 Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.

+### 6.17 Anecdotes and the Backend, step 4

+Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the Redux Thunk library.